lucee/lucee-docs/docs/04.guides/04.cookbooks/03.application-context-update/page.md

 ---

 # Update Application Context #
-Lucee allows to update a existing application context defined for example with a Application.cfc.
+Lucee allows to update an existing application context defined for example with an Application.cfc.
 So for example add a per application mapping

 ```lucee